Project creation#

 Operator

-Operator object.
+Operator definition object.

 Parameters: